Unlocking the Power of Transformational Leadership: Inspiring Teams and Achieving Extraordinary Results

 To create a vision, you must comprehend the mindset and values of the people you want to lead.

-Hence, you have to have a clear idea about the resource and abilities of the company’s people by assessing the company you are working for.
+Hence, you have to have a clear idea about the resources and abilities of the company’s people by assessing the company you are working for.

 And how will you do it?
 You can do it with the help of analyzing the environment.